 The Office of the Court Management is managing the examination process for this job.
 For more details or questions regarding this process please contact:

 Office of Court Management

 - Business Hours: Monday through Friday, 8:30 am - 4:30 pm, except holidays.

 - Email: email@example.com

 Examination payment information

-To register and make your registration payment for the examination, please click this link: Court Officer Exam Registration.
+To make your registration payment for the examination, please click on the following link: Exam Registration Link.

 This link will direct you to I/O Solutions, the testing vender, who will be processing payment on behalf of the Massachusetts Trial Court.
 Detailed instructions regarding payment will be provided in the “Purchasing Information” section on the I/O Solutions website.

 All registrations must be received by the posted deadline and accompanied by an examination processing fee.
 You will receive a confirmation email when you have completed the process (be sure to check your junk email folder).